JayKickliter/IPPDSP.jl/README.md

 4. Do something with `mySamples`
 5. `GOTO 2`

-## Single-Rate Constructor ##
+### Single-Rate Constructor ###

-Internally, IPP use polyphase deconstruction to more efficiently filter with interpolation and decimation.
+Internally, IPP use polyphase deconstruction to efficiently filter with interpolation and decimation.

 ```julia
 myFilter = FIRFilter( ::Type{Tx}, taps::Vector{Ttaps} )